 Water Industry Regulation

-Every water company in the UK has a monopoly or near monopoly, and (like railways) it is very hard to introduce competition into this naturally monopolistic industry.
+Water comes free, of course - in small quantities from the sky.
+But water companies spend a lot of money bringing it to our homes and businesses, and taking it away again in the form of sewage.
+Some companies do this more efficiently than others, so there has been plenty of scope for the water regulator, to force down prices and improve service quality etc. However (like railways) it is very hard to introduce competition into this naturally monopolistic industry - there can be only one pipe to each building.
 Therefore, although water companies' prices are set by Ofwat (in England & Wales) in the normal RPI-X sort of way, the economic regulation of this industry has a number of interesting features, summarised below.

 Financing and Profitability